Peter Neptune: Master Sommelier

-In 2005, Neptune passed the notoriously difficult Master Sommelier exam, becoming one of 229 certified Master Sommeliers worldwide, as of June 2015.
-He was the first person in decades to pass the exam while living in Southern California.
+In 2005, Neptune passed the Master Sommelier examination, becoming one of 229 certified Master Sommeliers worldwide, as of June 2015.
+He was the first person in decades to pass the examination while living in Southern California.
 As of June 2015, he was one of the teaching Masters at the Court of Master Sommelier Intro and Advanced Courses, and was an examiner at the Certified, Advanced, and Master Sommelier Examinations.

 SOMM

-It was through Neptune's participation as a Master Sommelier examiner that he met director Jason Wise, who with Neptune's help was given permission to film part of the Master Sommelier examination for SOMM, a 2013 documentary following four candidates through the process.
+Through Neptune's participation as a Master Sommelier examiner, he met director Jason Wise, who with Neptune's help was given permission to film part of the Master Sommelier examination for SOMM, a 2013 documentary following four candidates through the process.
 Wise featured Neptune in the documentary, playing himself, along with fellow Master Sommeliers Michael Jordan, Fred Dame and Geoff Kruth.
 Neptune was recognized for the passion and enthusiasm he showed for wine while giving his filmed interviews.